Parallel Computing#

 In this reading, we’ve mostly focused on discussing the principles of parallelism – the goal, the fundamental problems, and some basic examples of parallelism.

 In a future class, we’ll discuss some packages that are designed to make parallelism as easy as possible in situations where you really need parallelism.
 In particular, we’ll focus on tools for distributed computer: situations where you don’t just want to parallelize across the cores in your computer, but across many computers (e.g. in the cloud).
-But when we get to these tools – like pyspark and dask – try to keep in mind the lessons we’ve learned here, because everything you’ve learned here applies to those packages as well!
+But when we get to these tools – like modin, pyspark and dask – try to keep in mind the lessons we’ve learned here, because everything you’ve learned here applies to those packages as well!

 Want to Learn More?#

-Check out this terrific talk by Sophie Wilson!
+This is optional, but consider this terrific talk by Sophie Wilson!